Cryptveil/Cryptveil/README.md

 Always improving something about myself, always struggling no matter how hard things get.

-Becoming the best at what I do is my drive.
+Becoming the best at what I do is what drives me.